saraslee/peel-me-/README.md

-# peeling motion using css
+# peeling motion using only html and css

 Inspired by peeling off sticky notes from my wall.
 I wanted to recreate the experience of peeling off sticky notes realistically on a web app.